Stocks in Asia and Europe plunged Thursday after a report unexpectedly showed Chinese manufacturing is shrinking.

 Japan's Nikkei stock index tumbled 7.3 percent after release of the report showing Chinese factory production dropped in May for the first time in seven months.
 It was the biggest one-day loss since Japan's March 2011 tsunami and nuclear disaster.

-Stocks in London, Paris and Frankfurt followed suit, dropping more than two percent.
-U.S. stocks fell in early trading in New York.
+Stocks in London, Paris and Frankfurt followed suit, closing down more than two percent.
+U.S. markets were off slightly in early afternoon trading.

 Economic growth in China, the world's second-largest economy, remains ahead of the government's 7.5 percent target for 2013.
 But its 7.8 percent growth last year was the slowest in 13 years.